-GMC51 A Maglock device will be installed and maintained on the customer toilet door which will be operated by a member of staff from the cashiers counter.
+Number Condition Topic GMC51 A Maglock device will be installed and maintained on the customer toilet door which will be operated by a member of staff from the cashier's counter.
 CD & CV GMC52 The Licensee shall install and maintain an ultraviolet lighting system in the customer toilet.
+CD & CV GMC53 The licensee will ensure that customer toilets are checked [insert time interval] for evidence of drug taking.
 CD & CV

-GMC53 The licensee will ensure that customer toilets are checked [insert CD & CV time interval] for evidence of drug taking.

-Restrictions on Food and Beverages
+Restrictions on food and beverages

-GMC54 Only refreshments purchased or supplied on the premises may be consumed on the premises CV GMC55 The hot refreshment vending machine and refreshment facilities shall be provided for customers and staff use only.
+Number Condition Topic GMC54 Only refreshments purchased or supplied on the premises may be consumed on the premises CV GMC55 The hot refreshment vending machine and refreshment facilities shall be provided for customers and staff use only.
 CV